kidtzz/kidtzz/README.md

 - 👋 Hi, I’m @kidtzz
 - 👀 I’m interested Web Developer
-- 🌱 I’m currently learning make project e-commerce
+- 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Trying to imporve myself everyday

 <!---
 kidtzz/kidtzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.